ReturnKartikey/distrack-desktop/README.md

 Distrack is designed with privacy in mind.
 Tracking data is stored locally in your `%APPDATA%` directory and never leaves your machine unless you explicitly configure cloud sync.

 ---
-Built with focus by Distrack.
+Built with focus by Kartikey👀.